SQream/sqream_docs/guides/features/external_data/hdfs.rst

     * If the list below is output, continue with Step 16.
     * If the list is not output, verify that your environment has been set up correctly.

-If any of the following are empty, verify that you followed :ref:`Step 6 <step_6>` in the **Configuring an HDFS Environment for the User sqream** section above correctly:
+If any of the following are empty, verify that you followed **Step 6** in the **Configuring an HDFS Environment for the User sqream** section above correctly:

   .. code-block:: console